Brunswick Hospital Ctr Inc in Amityville, NY

 • pro The Horizon unit staff were great and very friendly.

-• pro Marisa Kennedy, the social worker, is described as an absolute angel who was very communicative and helpful.
+• pro Marisa Kennedy, the social worker, is an absolute angel and very communicative.

-• pro The guard at the front door was very nice.
+• pro The front desk guard was very nice and welcoming.

 Cons